tappi287/rf2_video_settings/Terms.md

 your Google Account for providing YouTube live chat messages.

-The only information that is stored by the application, on your device, are your access tokens.
-Chat messages are stored locally and are deleted upon closing the application.
+The only information that is stored by the application, on your device, are your access tokens to the YouTube API.
+Chat messages are stored in your computers memory and are deleted upon closing the application.

+The following data is used during runtime of the application by acquiring it from the YouTube v3 API:
+- list of active broadcasts in your profile acquired via this API endpoint [LiveBroadcasts: list](https://developers.google.com/youtube/v3/live/docs/liveBroadcasts/list)
+- list of live chat messages in one of those broadcasts acquired via this API endpoint [LiveChatMessages: list](https://developers.google.com/youtube/v3/live/docs/liveChatMessages/list)

-By using this part of the application, you have to agree to the:
+By using this feature of the application, you have to agree to the:
 - [YouTube Terms of Service](https://www.youtube.com/t/terms)
 - [Google Privacy Policy](http://www.google.com/policies/privacy)

-An overview which third party access to your Google Account can be found here:
+An overview which third party accesses your Google Account can be found here:
 - [Google Third-Party Permissions](https://security.google.com/settings/security/permissions)

-This application and the provided service is released under the MIT License, which means:
+This application, including this feature, is released under the MIT License, which means:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,